Reliable-Information-Lab-HEVS/ACL-2025-Low-perplexity-LLM-generated-sequences/README.md

 ### 2. Basic Perplexity Analysis

-This script does inference on the model chosen for the prompts given, stores it in the experiment folder referred and extract the low-perplexity regions.
+This script does inference on the chosen model chosen for the given prompts, stores LLM's outputs in the experiment folder referred and extracts the low-perplexity regions from each output.
 It **does not** count the utterances in the training data.

 ```bash
 # Single prompt